alexanderludvigs/UrbanThings/README.md

 present.
 Also the git history is in a minor mess because I added the assignment descritpion from the github page not locally.

+#### How to Run:
+- get a mac \
+- download  Xcode 10 \
+- swift language version 4.2
+- open UrbanThings.xcodeproj \
+- set signing in general tab \
+- build and run with command+r \
+- test with command+u \